modernweb-dev/rocket/docs/docs/configuration/overview.md

   // add a plugin to eleventy (e.g. a filter packs)
   setupEleventyPlugins: [],

+  // add a computedConfig to eleventy (e.g. site wide default variables like socialMediaImage)
+  setupEleventyComputedConfig: [],

   // add a plugin to the cli (e.g. a new command like "rocket my-command")
   setupCliPlugins: [],
 };